Juancho E. Yrausquin Airport: History

 The idea of building an airport on Saba is credited to Remy de Haenen, who brought the idea to the Saba Economic Council along with a contractor named Jacques Deldevert.
 De Haenen had previously made several landings of a Vought-Sikorsky OS2U seaplane off Fort Bay harbor as early as 1946.
 After surveying the island by air, de Haenen suggested then-privately owned Flat Point as the site for the airport.
 The land was cleared and graded in only a couple of weeks.
-De Haenen made the first landing of an aircraft on the island of Saba on 9 February 1959, with nearly the entire population of the island in attendance.
+On 9 February 1959, De Haenen made the first landing of an aircraft on the island, with nearly the entire population of the island in attendance.

 After that first landing, De Haenen was prohibited from making further landings on the island, and there were no flights to or from Saba for several years.
-In the lead up to the 1962 parliamentary elections, the lack of an airport on the island became a big issue.
+In the lead-up to the 1962 parliamentary elections, the lack of an airport on the island became a big issue.
 Sint Maarten politician Claude Wathey, who also represented Saba in the Parliament of the Netherlands Antilles, and Aruban politician Juancho Irausquin, who was at the time Minister of Finance for the Netherlands Antilles, supported the construction of an airport.
 The Dutch government made 600,000 guilders available to build it as part of a larger three-year plan for the Windward Islands.
-Irausquin told friends that during a harrowing voyage to Saba by sloop in 1960 he promised to look for funds to build an airport on the island if his life was spared.
+Irausquin told friends that during a harrowing voyage to Saba by sloop in 1960, he promised to look for funds to build an airport on the island if his life was spared.